 Imagine a Greek island village with a sophisticated edge.
-Fiscardo, Kefalonia has brightly painted houses overlooking a harbour where fishing boats bob beside luxury yachts.
-Delicious scents waft from the restaurants on the quayside, bougainvillea blossoms, a little pathway leads through pine trees to the water’s edge.
-We think we’ve found one of the best places to stay on Kefalonia, read on to find out the location of our luxury Fiscardo villa.
+Fiskardo Kefalonia has pastel-hued houses overlooking a harbour where fishing boats bob beside luxury yachts.
+Bougainvillea blossoms, a little pathway leads through pine trees to the water’s edge.
+Here’s one of the best places to stay in Kefalonia, plus a luxury Fiskardo villa.

 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.